aaronkollasch/jupyter-o2/jupyter_o2_tips.rst

 can be used to document your session on O2, including commands and outputs, without using SLURM to submit additional jobs.

-``%%bash`` can be used to run a ``bash`` command in kernels that support it, but it does not remember your working directory or other variables from previous cells.
+``%%bash`` can be used to run a ``bash`` command in the default kernel, but it does not remember your working directory or other variables from previous cells.

 Just be sure that your node has sufficient memory for the desired tasks,